 L.1) Retire before 50.
 Players are not allowed to retire before they reach 50 runs unless otherwise agreed by the opposition captain.
 If it is obvious a player has a serious injury then the opposing captain and umpire may consult and permit the player to retire.
 (We hope common sense from both teams will prevail.)

-L.2) Hit wicket - If a player hit his wicket or stands on his wicket, the fielding captain has the right to challenge the fall of the wicket, if he deems the incident was deliberate action by the batsmen to get out.
-In the event of a challenge the umpire is then forced to reverse the decision.
+L.2) Hit wicket - If a player hits his wicket or stands on his wicket, the fielding captain has the right to challenge the fall of the wicket, if he deems the incident was deliberate action by the batsmen to get out.
+In the event of a challenge the umpire has the discretion to reverse the decision.
 The ball counts as a legal delivery and a dot ball and the player concerned must continue batting.
 (This rule is in place to ensure that players do not purposely hit the wicket to get a retired batsman back at the crease.)

 M.) RAIN AFFECTED GAMES Every 3 and a half minutes off the field will result in an over being lost in the game.
 Both teams have to bat a minimum of 8 over to constitute a game (with respect to rain reduced games).
 Duckworth and Lewis system will not be used.
 Revised totals will be calculated on a runs per over basis.
 Games, that do not constitute a match will either be rescheduled or the teams will share the points and the game is marked as 50 runs each (with no bonus points for clothes).